KMere21/KMere21.github.io/_posts/2014-3-3-Hello-World.md

 ## What Did I learn?

-* Beautiful Soupe is an awesome library
+* Beautiful Soup is an awesome library
 * Scraping messy data was pretty straight forward, but it was much more challenging to scrape the specific data I wanted
 * Scraping can be time consuming
 * A little help can go a long way